-Phillips Media Group Acquires Five Publications
+Phillips Media Group acquires five publications

 He went on to say that he appreciated the confidence that Gannett has shown by selling these newspapers to Phillips Media Group and entrusting the stewardship of these publications to a company that has a large presence in the region.

-Phillips Media Group acquired the Quincy (IL) Herald Whig and Hannibal (MO) Courier Post earlier this year.
+Phillips Media Group acquired The Herald-Whig and the Hannibal Courier-Post earlier this year.
 With the addition of these five papers from Gannett, the company publishes 17 publications in Arkansas, Missouri, and Illinois.
 The company also operates Springfield, Missouri-based Nowata Printing Company.